 A competitive analysis should always be structured around the question you are trying to answer or decision it will drive.
 After all, there is an infinite amount of information you can spend time gathering about competitors.
 You need to be focused on the target information that will be helpful in achieving your end objective.

-Below are two competitor analysis frameworks I often use when starting a competitive analysis project.
+I’ll cover two competitor analysis frameworks I often use when starting a competitive analysis project:

 Competitor Analysis Framework: Side-By-Side Basic Grounding

-- Positioning of key competitors in the marketplace: This can include how key competitors talk about the category, emotional/functional benefits highlighted and relative price points.
+- Positioning of key competitors in the marketplace: Include how key competitors talk about the category, emotional/functional benefits highlighted and relative price points.
 This is helpful to level set on why the competitors are relevant and to define the space they play in versus your brand

 - Consumer profile of key competitors: Who are they targeting or reaching?
 For this, you can leverage available data or look at their website/social to see who they are targeting.
 This is helpful in identifying close-in competitors – those targeting similar segments as your brand versus those targeting completely different groups of consumers